foxcpp/go-imap-backend-tests/README.md

 * APPENDLIMIT extension tests (optional, see [appendlimit.go][appendlimit.go] for interfaces)
 * CHILDREN extension tests (optional, see [children/server.go][children/server.go] for interfaces)
 * MOVE extension tests (optional) (MoveMessages)

+### Blacklist/whitelist tests

+You can disable some tests by setting Whitelist or Blacklist slices before calling RunTests.

+If Whitelistis not nil, only tests that have name starting with any listed string will be run.

+If Blacklistis not nil, tests that have name starting with any listed string will not be run.
+Blacklist is still checked if Whitelistis set.

+Excluded tests will be skipped using testing/T.SkipNow function.

+For strings, use full name of test, as printed by `go test -v`, but unescaped.

 ### Incomplete RFC 3501 conformance